What do our programmes prepare you for? Here are some of the more common roles and vocations our graduates end up in.

 Children’s workers have directional and pastoral oversight of children’s ministry within a local church.
 They’re driven by an eagerness to share God’s love with children and their families.

 A chaplain typically works in settings such as sports teams, schools, hospitals and prisons where they provide prayer, pastoral care and spiritual support.
-Our Missional Leadership Professional Studies, Perspectives in Christian Counselling, Pastoral Care and The Effective Leader modules are a few examples of leadership-based studies which help toward the chaplaincy profession.
+Our variety of modules can help to prepare and equip you for the chaplaincy profession.

-Claire, Managing Prison Chaplain at HMO/YOI Portland, particularly benefitted from the Missional Leadership Professional Studies as it furthered her knowledge of Christian mission.
-“The module developed my Christian faith in the way it’s expressed through both word and action.”
+Claire, Managing Prison Chaplain at HMO/YOI Portland, particularly benefitted from studying at Moorlands: “Studying at Moorlands developed my Christian faith in the way it’s expressed through both word and action.”

-Caris, who travels regularly working with the persecuted Church, found the Christian Spirituality module to be significant in her ministry as a charity worker.
-“The Christian Spirituality module has been so helpful for when I have travelled to the Middle East and North Africa to meet with believers and partners.
+Caris, who travels regularly working with the persecuted Church, shares how Moorlands equipped her: “Studying at Moorlands equipped me to travel to the Middle East and North Africa to meet with believers and partners.
 I gained a practical understanding of the history of Christianity in these regions, which helped me gain a deeper understanding of the Church culture and the persecuted believers I have met.”